 Article 54 of the Kenyan Constitution outlines the rights of persons with disabilities.
 The Article entitles such people to use the appropriate means of communication.
 It also permits them to access materials and devices to help overcome the constraints arising from their disability.

 This provision grants people with hearing impairment the right to an interpreter, braille, and sign language.
-However, despite this constitutional guarantee, people with hearing disabilities hardly enjoy these rights.
-For instance, hospital visits are usually unpleasant for deaf people because many healthcare workers are not proficient in sign language, and no interpreters are available.
-The government should enforce this constitutional provision and require both the private and public sectors to offer these services to people with hearing disabilities where and when necessary.
+However, despite this constitutional guarantee, persons with hearing impairments hardly enjoy these rights.
+For instance, hospital visits are usually unpleasant for deaf persons because many healthcare workers are not proficient in sign language, and no interpreters are available.
+The government should enforce this constitutional provision and require both the private and public sectors to offer these services to persons with hearing disabilities where and when necessary.